vdemeester/blog/_posts/2012-07-23-maven-release-gitflow.md

 {% include setup %}

 I like a lot the [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) way of managing project.
-When working on maven project, there is few greats plugins that helps to get the work done.
+When working on maven project, there is few great plugins that helps to get the work done.
 One of them is [maven-release-plugin](http://maven.apache.org/plugins/maven-release-plugin).

 Inspired on this [gist](https://gist.github.com/1043970), I've come with